GSA-TTS/identity-handbook/_articles/appdev-lambda-jobs.md

         - Click "Edit", scroll down and put the value in the "Value" field
         - Click "Save Changes"

-3. Recyle the IDP so the changes take effect
+3. Recycle the IDP so the changes take effect

 [secrets-config]: {% link _articles/appdev-secrets-configuration.md %}